Anne Arundel Radio Club By-Laws

 SECTION 2.
 Qualifications.
 Membership in the Corporation shall be open to individuals having a particular interest in the support of the purposes of the Corporation and shall be open to all persons regardless of race, sex, creed, national origin, or physical or mental disabilities.

 SECTION 4.
 Dues.
 The Board of Directors shall adopt a comprehensive plan or schedule of membership dues that will provide revenues for the Corporation in a fair and equitable manner from each of the members.
 Such a plan or schedule may be changed from time to time pursuant to a resolution of the Board of Directors to reflect the needs of the Corporation.
-Members who fail to pay their dues within 60 days shall be automatically terminated.
+Unless otherwise provided in these By-Laws, payment of dues within 60 days of the date provided in the plan or schedule of membership dues will entitle a Member to all the rights, privileges and benefits provided under the Articles of Incorporation, these By-Laws, and the rules and policies of the Corporation.
+Failure to pay dues within this time period will automatically suspend the rights, privileges and benefits of a Member and change the status of the membership to inactive, until payment of the amount provided in the plan or schedule of membership dues.

 SECTION 5.
 Rights and Privileges.
 To the extent provided herein, each member in good standing shall have the right to vote and hold office.
 Use of the Corporation's facilities and equipment shall be made available to Members in good standing under policies established by the Board of Directors.
 In those instances where the use of facilities and equipment requires an FCC license, such use will be permitted to those with appropriate FCC licenses and to unlicensed members in properly supervised training sessions.